Tenzro Testnet is live. Get testnet TNZO

 # Clone and build

-git clone https://github.com/tenzro/tenzro-network.git
+git clone https://github.com/tenzro/tenzro-cli.git

 cd tenzro-network